DegardinBruno/Kinetic-GAN/README.md

 ## Model Zoo and Benchmarks

 We provide comprehensive benchmarks to evaluate the supported models on different datasets using standard evaluation setup.
-All the models can be downloaded from the provided links.
+All the models can be downloaded from the provided links. **Send email** / **open issue** if server is down.

 ### NTU RGB+D (60 action classes)